-The pearly tears dropped on his garment and soaked in.
+The pearly tears dropped on his johnny gown and soaked in.
 He had less than a week to live.
 He knew it would soon happen; the long-awaited day would soon sneak in to bring his existence to an end.

 He felt like a pulp, a rotting vegetable; beaten and weakened.

 He had heard painful cries of mourners, grieving over bereavement of their loved ones who couldn’t make it to the next day and had thought about the awaited day; the day his family would do the same.

 His wife approached him, held him firmly on both shoulders, jerked him as if it would give him tons of strength to go on.
 She raised his face and his eyes to hers.

 “Be strong!
 Do you hear me?
 Be strong!
 You’ll survive this,” she said to him.

 If only she knew how far his spirit had gone.

 He studied her briefly.
 She looked strong outwardly but deeply chattered within.